Kevin Sullivan (artist): Career

 In 2002, Sullivan founded 401K, a company dedicated to architectural and cultural preservation that also oversees his book publications.
 He continues with live performance, generally in public spaces and often prompted by his writing and drawing.
 In 2016, he performed a reading of his essay Towards an Ape Theatre parts I-V on the streets of The Pasadena Playhouse District, exploring the relationship between Planet of the Apes, the radical theatre of Antonin Artaud and Jerzy Grotowski, Shakespeare and opera.

-During 2017 Sullivan formed the conceptual art rock and roll group The Simian Racket, while defining art rock and roll as a unique social/musical phenomena with beginnings in England's The Who.
-Sullivan emphasizes Pete Townshend's direct connection to performance artists Gustav Metzger and Raphael Montanez Ortiz, and The Who's 1965 proclamation that they were an "auto-destructive group;" a term and concept borrowed from Townshend's art instructor Metzger.
+In 2017, Sullivan established the conceptual art rock and roll group The Simian Racket.
+He defined "art rock and roll" as a distinct social/musical phenomenon with roots in England's The Who.
+Sullivan highlights Pete Townshend's direct connection to performance artists Gustav Metzger and Raphael Montanez Ortiz, as well as The Who's 1965 proclamation they were an "auto-destructive group;" a term and concept Townshend adopted from his art instructor Metzger.

-After leading numerous experiments in impromptu musical collaboration with unsuspecting participants, permanent members of The Simian Racket now include Bongo Carlos with Sullivan performing as Stitch Jerkins.
+After numerous impromptu musical collaborations with unsuspecting participants, the final members of The Simian Racket included Bongo Carlos and Sullivan, performing as Stitch Jerkins..

 In 2018 Sullivan was invited to participate in the 9th Internationale Waldkunstpfad in Darmstadt, Germany; a three week scholarship/residency consisting of symposiums, lectures, installations and performances in the Darmstadt forest, all conducted under the theme of Kunstokologie (Art Ecology).
 For the Waldkunstpfad (Forest Art Path), Sullivan enacted "Towards an Ape Theatre part VI: The Simian Racket", four distinct performance events, some lasting up to three hours, and consisting of readings, impromptu dialog and a non-electric form of rock and roll played on instruments built from forest materials and refuse.